Connect and use other storage devices with Mac

-External hard drives, thumb drives, USB drives, Flash memory cards and devices like iPod are examples of storage devices that you can connect to your Mac using Thunderbolt, USB or FireWire cables, or connect wirelessly using Bluetooth.
+External hard drives, thumb drives, USB drives and Flash memory cards are examples of storage devices that you can connect to your Mac.
+To make the connection, you can use Thunderbolt, USB or USB-C cables, or connect wirelessly using Bluetooth® technology.

 Storage devices (such as external hard drives) can also be available on your network.
 Additionally, you can insert flash memory cards from your camera or other device in the SDXC card slot in your Mac.
 If your Mac doesn’t have a card slot, you can access the data on the flash memory card using a connected card reader.

 After you connect your storage device, you can move files from your Mac to the storage device or from your storage device to your Mac.